My HealtheVet VA Microbiology

 Some information that comes from your VA health record may not be presented right away in My HealtheVet or your VA Blue Button.
 This is because your information may first need to be reviewed by a member of your VA health care team.
 Also, if needed, this gives your provider time to discuss your results with you before you view them in My HealtheVet.

-VA Microbiology results are available 3 calendar days after they have been verified.
+VA Microbiology results are available 36 hours after they have been verified.
 Depending on the type of test, some laboratory results may not be available right away.
 If you have any questions about your information please visit the Frequently Asked Questions or contact your VA health care team.

 For facts about lab tests and how to understand the results see: